jeremedia/literate-computing-book/chapters/01-illiterate-computer.md

 ## Opening Example

 It's November 17, 2025, and I'm staring at my MikroTik RB5009 router.
-It's handling over 25,000 active connections, routing traffic for my entire home infrastructure, and sitting there silently doing exactly what it's programmed to do.
+It's handling exactly 25,583 active connections at 46°C, with 855MB of free memory and 10% CPU load, routing traffic for my entire home infrastructure, and sitting there silently doing exactly what it's programmed to do.
 The router knows everything happening on my network: which devices are connected, how much bandwidth they're using, when connections fail, what's slow, what's fast.
 It has all this information, but it can't tell me about it unless I know exactly which commands to type, which web interface pages to navigate, which specific buttons to click.

 The router is extraordinarily capable.
 It's just completely illiterate.

 By illiterate, I don't mean it can't display text or process commands.
 I mean it can't understand what I want.
 When I'm concerned about network performance, I can't ask it "Is everything running smoothly?"
 When I notice my WiFi feels slow, I can't say "What's using all the bandwidth?"
 The router sits there with all the answers, waiting for me to translate my intent into its language: CLI commands, API calls, or precise sequences of clicks through a web interface.

 This is the defining characteristic of traditional computing.

+We experienced this firsthand on November 17, 2025, with an Eero 6E router.
+Despite being a modern, capable WiFi 6E device, it offered zero CLI access.
+No SSH.
+No telnet.
+No API.
+Just a web interface and mobile app.
+We could see it was connected on ether2 of the MikroTik, but we couldn't ask it anything directly.
+All that WiFi performance data, client information, signal strength metrics were locked behind a GUI that required clicking through multiple screens to find basic information.
+We replaced it with a GL-BE3600 WiFi 7 router specifically because it runs OpenWRT with full SSH access.
+Same capabilities, but one is literate to those who speak SSH and one is not.

+When we replaced the GUI-only Eero with the OpenWRT-based GL-BE3600, I celebrated: "100% CLI-accessible by Claude!
+By AI, hah.
+2025!!"
+The exclamation points were genuine.
+Not because the router gained new capabilities.
+It could do the same things as the Eero.
+Those capabilities became accessible through natural language via AI with SSH access.
+The router became literate, or more accurately, I gained a literate interface to it.
 Computers are event-polling machines.
 They respond to specific inputs with specific outputs.
 Press this button, get that result.
 Type this command, receive that response.
 They are extraordinarily good at this, but they have no semantic understanding of what you're trying to accomplish or why you're trying to accomplish it.

 ## Core Concept